 T W Camm W H Camm F Camm R W Winfield

-My thanks to John Wray whose researches into all the Camms have transformed out knowledge of this complex family
+My thanks to John Wray whose researches into all the Camms have transformed our knowledge of this complex family

 Glass: Shipley (WHC or FC); West Grinstead (WHC); Westbourne (TWC and Winfield)

-Jane Campbell first appears as a glassmaker in Reigate, Surrey in 1993 and in that year made at least one window for Chapel Studios (see this section below).
-More rece ntly her address has been at Chichester.
-Much of her work is architectural in nature and installed in secular buildings, including htospitals.
+Jane Campbell first appears as a glass-maker in Reigate, Surrey in 1993 and in that year and again in 1999 she made glass for Chapel Studios (see this section below).
+More recently her address has been at Chichester.
+Much of her work is architectural in nature and installed in secular buildings, including hospitals.
 She also engraves glass.